 Many times, individuals with epilepsy are not familiar with the rights assured to them under the Americans with Disabilities Act.
 Sometimes, laws concerning discrimination are confusing.
 In other instances, individuals with epilepsy are misled to believe that they do no have the same rights as everyone else, or are unsure how to or are afraid to demand their rights.

 The Epilepsy Foundation of Kentuckiana has successfully advocated for many individuals with epilepsy.
 The cases have varied in problem and objective, and have been as simple as a phone call to as complicated as a legal battle.
-The Foundation has received calls for help from people who have been wrongly denied SSDI, to students denied access in college classes, to people who experience improper responses to their seizures.
-Feel free to call the Epilepsy Foundation of Kentuckiana for help if you feel that you feel that your rights have been violated because of epilepsy or seizures.
+The Foundation has received a wide array of calls for help and support from people who have been wrongly denied SSDI, to students being denied access to college classes or accommodations not met in the school setting, to people who experience improper responses to their seizures.
+Feel free to call the Epilepsy Foundation of Kentuckiana for help if you feel your rights have been violated because of epilepsy or seizures.

 In addition to advocating for people with epilepsy on an individual level, the Epilepsy Foundation of Kentuckiana is involved in state and federal legislation.
 Regularly sent email action alerts provide up-to-date information on current and pending legislation which may affect people with epilepsy.
 These alerts provide contact information for your legislators and key points to discuss with them.
 Sign up to receive these action alerts by emailing firstname.lastname@example.org.